 Best Virtual Running Races

-Now I'm sure that we have so many more companies and races to discover and try out... but we've also tried several already.
-In fact, we signed up for so many races this year that we both had trouble keeping track of them!
+Now I’m sure that we have so many more companies and races to discover and try out… but we’ve also tried several already.
+In fact, we signed up for so many races our first year that we both had trouble keeping track of them!
 Because of that, we created our Virtual Race Journal.

 We found that there are many different types of races.
 The first one we signed up for was Conquer 2020.
 This race, unlike most others, allowed us to set our own goal to accomplish by the end of the year.
 Races are usually measured in kilometers, such as 5k, 10k, etc. where as marathons and half marathons are measured in miles.
 Since this was a year long goal, we made it a challenging one.